 Diary.
 Diadem.
 And one more somewhere.

 ‘I won’t ask.’
 Sirius cracked a grin.
 ‘If I don’t know, Dumbledore can’t get anything out of me.
 Just be careful, Harry.
 Hiding away in a little house is no way to spend your life.
 If things go wrong, if Dumbledore’s schemes unravel, if Voldemort starts to win, just leave.
 Take Fleur and go far away.
 Find somewhere to be happy together.
 This isn’t your fight.
-You’re supposed to be being sixteen.’
+You’re supposed to be sixteen, doing things sixteen year olds do.’

 Neither can live while the other survives.

 She’d try.
 She’d try so hard, but in the end she’d leave.
 He could see it behind closed eyes.
-The slow dimming of her bright eyes as the price of being tied to him wore her smile away.
+Her bright eyes dimming as the price of being tied to him wore her smile away.
 Of course she’d leave.
 Anyone would.

 ‘Whatever it takes,’ Harry murmured.